 PACE Mentoring offers a unique opportunity for professionals to build their leadership skills and disability confidence by mentoring talented jobseekers with disability.

 Any employee of an AND Member organisation can become a PACE Mentor.
 All they need is a willingness to share their experiences, skills and knowledge as they support their mentee to achieve their career goals.

-If you're looking for an effective way to build disability confidence and engagement in your organisation, contact Program Manager Isabel Heiner on 03 9621 2276 or firstname.lastname@example.org, or visit our PACE Mentoring pages to find out how it works.
+If you’re looking for an effective way to build disability confidence and engagement in your organisation, contact our programs team on firstname.lastname@example.org, or visit our PACE Mentoring pages to find out how it works.